 Question 1: Can information about the applicable area scope of a QoE configuration be provided to the application layer in the UE as part of the QoE configuration container?
 If it can, how is this information defined at the application layer, e.g. does it indicate applicable tracking area, applicable cells etc.?

-SA4 reply: For QMC of (VR) Streaming and MTSI, the area scope of a QoE configuration can be provided within the QoE configuration container and it can be indicated via the Location Filter, which can be a list of cell IDs and/or a geographic area expressed with one or more instances of polygonList and/or circularAreaList.
+SA4 reply: For QMC of 3GP-DASH Streaming, VR Streaming and MTSI, the area scope of a QoE configuration can be provided within the QoE configuration container and it can be indicated via the Location Filter, which can be a list of cell IDs and/or a geographic area expressed with one or more instances of polygonList and/or circularAreaList.
+Tracking area is not supported.

 Question 2: Can the application layer know the UE location on the proper level (e.g. tracking area, cell) and use this information to decide whether to start QoE measurements when triggering conditions are met?

 SA4 reply: The application layer can know the UE’s location on a proper level (e.g. cell ID, geographical coordinates).
 The QoE configuration is then evaluated by the client at the start of a QoE measurement and reporting session (“QoE session”) associated with a streaming session.
 This includes evaluation of any filtering criteria such as by geographical area or cell ID.
-When the trigger conditions are met, e.g. the UE moves into the target area, the QoE session is started for QoE measurement and reporting.
+When the trigger conditions are met, e.g. the UE is in the target area at the start of the session, the QoE session is started for QoE measurement and reporting.

-Another aspect that RAN2 discussed was related to the buffering of QoE reports generated in RRC IDLE/INACTIVE state.
-RAN2 assumes that a minimal memory size requirement will be specified for the UE for buffering QoE reports generated in RRC IDLE/INACTIVE state and that the AS or application layer buffers the QoE reports.
+As a reminder, SA4 specifications assume that LocationFilter can only be included in the QoE configuration container, if geographical filtering is not handled on the network side, i.e. there should be no two consecutive filtering, as mentioned in TS 26.247 and TS 26.114.
+And for the AS layer filtering, SA4 assumes that the area scope filtering will not be based on GNSS locations and polyon/circular shapes, but rather on radio network parameters like Cell Id or Tracking Area.

-In this context RAN2 agreed that, as a baseline, UE does not trigger RRC connection setup or resume just for the sake of reporting QoE measurement results (FFS whether there are some cases where we deviate from this principle).
-This means that, as a baseline, the reports are stored in the UE while the UE is in RRC IDLE or in RRC INACTIVE and can be reported only when the UE establishes a connection with the network for another reason.
-As a consequence, the UE needs to buffer the unsent QoE reports for as long as it stays in RRC IDLE/INACTIVE.
-Related to this, there was a discussion in RAN2 on whether there is a time after which the collected QoE reports are no longer useful for the OAM and can be discarded.
-RAN2 wonders whether the OAM handles the reports differently depending on when they were collected, e.g. are latest reports more useful to the OAM than the reports collected earlier, in case the UE is forced to discard part of QoE reports when the supported memory storage size is exceeded.
-Therefore, RAN2 would like to ask the following questions to SA4 and SA5:
+Further questions from RAN2 were related to any buffering of QoE reports generated in RRC IDLE/INACTIVE state, based on the assumption that the UE should not trigger an RCC connection setup only to send QoE reports.

 Question 3: Is there a time after which the QoE reports collected by the UE are no longer useful for the OAM?

 SA4 reply: In SA4’s understanding, the QoE reports indicate the user experience for the media service within a specific time period.
 It's always useful for further evaluations and network optimizations.
 However, it depends on the views from SA5 since the OAM related issue is under the scope of SA5.